cyrusinnovation/motion-frank/README.md

 #### Symbiote

 Symbiote is a web-based tool for inspecting the state of your native iOS application.
-See https://github.com/TestingWithFrank/symbiote for more details.
+See [the Symbiote site](https://github.com/TestingWithFrank/symbiote) for more details.

 Run ```rake frank:symbiote``` to enable symbiote in the simulator, and visit http://localhost:37265 to browse your app.